 Two Months Until Moving Date:

 - Start by creating a “moving binder” full of checklists, receipts, invoices, records, contacts, and other resources to help you stay organized during your move.
 Tailor this binder to your specific needs and refer to it frequently.

 - Sort, declutter, and purge unnecessary items.
 This will help you decide what goes with you, what gets donated or sold, and what gets pitched out in the garbage.
+For bigger items, consider hiring a rubbish remover to help dispose of the junk for you.
 Make sure to go through every room of the house and make notes of anything that might require special packaging during the move.
 Handling this beforehand will help setting up your new place go much more smoothly as you’ll have less junk to store.

 - Start packing early.
 Last minute packers experience the greatest amount of stress,.
 If you start early and break it up, you will find the whole process less overwhelming.
 You can work slowly on this and start by packing only items that you don’t use very often.
 If possible, pack an entire room at a time and label boxes with the room they belong in to make it easier on yourself when you unpack.
 This way, you’ll know exactly where things belong without having to search through boxes to figure it out later.

 - Finalize your moving arrangements.
 Did you decide to do it yourself or hire movers?
 Either way, get things booked now.
 If you decide to do it alone, then start shopping for a place to rent a truck for a price you are willing to pay.

 - Take measurements or review floorplans of your new place if possible.
 Figure out if your furniture will fit in the dimensions of your new house.
 If not, it might be time to do some shopping!
 If you do this far enough in advance, you also may be able to sell furniture that will not fit before having to deal with the work of moving it.